asakryukin/SpaceVT/README.md

 # SpaceVT
-Real-Time DST and IMF tracking
+Real-Time DST and IMF tracking, DST prediction

 The program was written in Python 2.7.